pidduuu/pidduuu.github.io/docs/_posts/2024-08-04-Unstructured Multi-Element 2D Workflow.markdown

 ![module](/assets/images/module.jpg){:style="display:block; margin-left:auto; margin-right:auto"}
 <p align = "center"><font size = "2" color="#00aaff"><i>Fig. 1 Non-fluent meshing</i></font></p>

 Import geometry as .STEP file, change analysis type to 2D, and open in Spaceclaim.
-Fluid domain should be 15 chord lengths from the wing in all directions except the outlet.
-The outlet should be 30 chord lengths away from the airfoil.
-This is based on personal experimentation working well when lining up with the wind tunnel data.
+Fluid domain should be 6 chord lengths from the wing in all directions except the outlet.
+The outlet should be 12 chord lengths away from the airfoil.
+This is based on personal experimentation working well when comparing with wind tunnel data.

-Nearfield should be 5 chord lengths from wing.
+Nearfield should be 2 chord lengths from wing.
 Extends to outlet.
-Farfield should be 10 chord lengths from wing.
+Farfield should be 4 chord lengths from wing.
 Extends to outlet.

 **Note:** make sure to use the global chord length for multi-element setups.
 For this walkthrough I'm using single element since I need to compare it to wind tunnel data at the end.